Servicerobotics-Ulm/Open62541CppWrapper/README.md

 # This is the Open62541CppWrapper Library

 This repository provides a lightweight C++ wrapper around the [open62541 C library](https://open62541.org/).
+The main goal of this C++ wrapper is to implement modern memory management (with proper destructors) for the generic UPC UA types such as **UA_Variant** and **UA_NodeId**.
+Moreover, this library provides two generic classes **GenericServer** and **GenericClient** that offer a simple and coherent interface for the common **UA_Server** and respectively **UA_Client** methods of the original open62541 C library.
+These two classes also significally simplify usage of a simple client and a simple server, includig creating the server-node-space, setting calling call-back class members when variables change values, and simplifying the usage of remote OPC UA method calls.

 ## Dependencies